 Not Pictured: Matthew Register, Roy Patel, Tom Hart, Clark Wooten, and David Clack.

 Location: 414 Warsaw Road, Clinton, NC 28328

-The Sampson County Convention and Visitors Bureau’s primary mission is to market and promote Sampson County, its assets and its industry partners to attract business and leisure travelers.
-The CVB Board Members consist of a 12 Voting Members, 2 Non-Voting Ex-Officio Members and 1 Director.
+The Sampson County Convention and Visitors Bureau’s primary mission is to market and promote Sampson County, its assets, and its industry partners to attract business and leisure travelers.
+The CVB Board Members consist of 12 Voting Members, 2 Non-Voting Ex-Officio Members, and 1 Director.
 The Sampson County CVB Board Members are as follows:

 Mr. Roland Hall lives in Roseboro.
 He is a retired U. S. Army Chief Warrant Officer with several military awards and decorations, who completed two combat tours during the Vietnam War.
 Roland served 22 years as a member of the Roseboro Town Board, including four years as Mayor.
 He promotes community and economic develop as he represents Sampson County and the Town of Roseboro on several boards and commissions, such as the Fort Bragg Regional Land Use Advisory Commission, the Sampson County Economic Development Advisory Board, the Sampson Regional Medical Center Foundation Board, the Sampson Community College Foundation Board and the Western Sampson Commerce Group.